 Choosing a puppy

-So, you've decided that those puppies in the toilet roll commercials look like a whole bundle of fun and you've just got to have one.
+So, you've decided that those puppies in the toilet roll ads on TV look like a whole bundle of fun and you've just got to have one.
 Congratulations!
 A dog will enrich your life in a hundred and one different ways and give you many moments of joy and fun.
 Whilst the vast majority of puppies grow up to be well-behaved, healthy and lovable dogs, your chances of getting the right puppy for you will be far greater if you have a simple checklist beforehand to help you make your choice.

 Choosing a puppy is an important process.
 Without wanting to take the gloss off your momentous decision, too many dogs end up in rescue shelters or worst still, are euthanazed when the relationship between a dog and its owner goes wrong.
-The largest cause of death of puppies under 12 months in Australia is euthanasia due to behavioural problems.
+The largest cause of death of puppies under 12 months in Australia is euthanasia due to behavioral problems.

 Your puppy will be with you for a long time so it's important to get it right.
 Here are some useful pointers: